Skip Navigation

 NOTE: Data are for the 50 states and the District of Columbia.
 Postbaccalaureate degree programs include master’s and doctoral programs, as well as professional doctoral programs such as law, medicine, and dentistry.
 Degree-granting institutions grant associate’s or higher degrees and participate in Title IV federal financial aid programs.
 Projections were calculated after the onset of the coronavirus pandemic and take into account the expected impacts of the pandemic.
 Some data have been revised from previously published figures.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS), Spring 2010 through Spring 2021, Fall Enrollment component.
-Enrollment in Degree-Granting Institutions Projection Model, through 2030.
-See Digest of Education Statistics 2021, table 303.80.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS), Spring 2011 through Spring 2022, Fall Enrollment component; and Enrollment in Degree-Granting Institutions Projection Model, through 2031.
+See Digest of Education Statistics 2022, table 303.80.

-In fall 2020, female students made up 61 percent of total postbaccalaureate enrollment (1.9 million students), and male students made up 39 percent (1.2 million students).
-Between 2009 and 2020, female enrollment increased by 14 percent (from 1.7 million to 1.9 million students) and male enrollment increased by 4 percent (from just under 1.2 million to just over 1.2 million students).3 In 2030, female enrollment is projected to be 5 percent higher than in 2020 (2.0 million students vs. 1.9 million students), while male enrollment is projected to be 7 percent higher than in 2020 (1.3 million vs. 1.2 million students).
-[Time series ] [Sex] [Projections]
+In fall 2021, female students made up 61 percent of total postbaccalaureate enrollment (2.0 million students) and male students made up 39 percent (1.2 million students).
+Between 2010 and 2021, female enrollment increased by 14 percent (from 1.7 million to 2.0 million students), whereas male enrollment increased by 3 percent (approximately 1.2 million students in both years).4 Between 2021 and 2031, female and male enrollments are projected to increase by 6 percent each (to 2.1 million and 1.3 million students, respectively).
+[Time series ] [Sex or gender] [Projections]

-Figure 2: Postbaccalaureate enrollment in degree-granting postsecondary institutions, by race/ethnicity and nonresident alien status: Fall 2009 and 2020
+Figure 2.
+Postbaccalaureate enrollment in degree-granting postsecondary institutions, by race/ethnicity and nonresident status: Fall 2010, fall 2019, and fall 2021

 Hover, click, and tap to see more for all figures on this page.